chanezon/azure-linux/coreos/cluster/README.md

---availability-set AVAILABILITY_SET           optional, name of availability set for cluster [coreos-as] --location LOCATION                           optional, [West US] --ssh SSH                                     optional, starts with 22001 and +1 for each machine in cluster --coreos-image COREOS_IMAGE                   optional, [2b171e93f07c4903bcad35bda10acf22__CoreOS-Beta-494.1.0] --num-nodes NUM_NODES                         optional, number of nodes to create (or add), defaults to 3 --virtual-network-name VIRTUAL_NETWORK_NAME   optional, name of an existing virtual network to which we will add the VMs
+--availability-set AVAILABILITY_SET           optional, name of availability set for cluster [coreos-as] --location LOCATION                           optional, [West US] --ssh SSH                                     optional, starts with 22001 and +1 for each machine in cluster --ssh-cert SSH_CERT                           optional, pem certificate file with public key for ssh (if ommited, a cert will be generated)
+--ssh-thumb SSH_THUMB                         optional, thumbprint of ssh cert (if ommited, the thumprint of the generated cert will be used)
+--coreos-image COREOS_IMAGE                   optional, [2b171e93f07c4903bcad35bda10acf22__CoreOS-Beta-494.1.0]
+--num-nodes NUM_NODES                         optional, number of nodes to create (or add), defaults to 3 --virtual-network-name VIRTUAL_NETWORK_NAME   optional, name of an existing virtual network to which we will add the VMs